Our Research Groups

 The Group meets four times a year and talks focus on a wide variety of subjects relating to family history research, and interaction within the meeting is very much encouraged as we can all learn from others’ comments.
 Additional presentations relating to English research are also included during the year so please refer to the Society’s Activities Calendar.

-If your ancestors were born, married, died, lived or travelled through any of the following places and you are having difficulty with your research, then the South Asia Research Group looks forward to welcoming you: Aden, Afghanistan, Andamans, Burma, Cape of Good Hope, Ceylon (Sri Lanka), Goa, India, Java, Macao, Malaysia/Straits Settlements, Malta, Mauritius, Nepal, Pakistan, Pondichery, Singapore, St Helena, Bencoolen, (Sumatra), Tibet, and Whampoa.
+This group no longer meets regularly at the Society.
+The following websites may assist if your ancestors were born, married, died, lived or travelled through any of the following places: Aden, Afghanistan, Andamans, Burma, Cape of Good Hope, Ceylon (Sri Lanka), Goa, India, Java, Macao, Malaysia/Straits Settlements, Malta, Mauritius, Nepal, Pakistan, Pondichery, Singapore, St Helena, Bencoolen, (Sumatra), Tibet, and Whampoa.

 Families in British India Society, the UK based society devoted to India and surrounding areas.
 They are closely associated with the OIOC at the British Library.
 This site now includes Cathy Day's work previously on her own website.